 You can also check the compatibility of all hosts in a vSAN-enabled cluster against the vSAN Hardware Compatibility List (vSAN HCL).

 Software recommendations are only available for vSAN clusters in the form of recommendation baselines.

 Based on the hardware of the hosts in the cluster, you get recommendations about available and applicable ESXi updates or upgrades.

 |vCenter Server /Datacenter-level operations||With vSphere Lifecycle Manager baselines, you can trigger any of the main operations at the vCenter Server or data center level.||With vSphere Lifecycle Manager images, you cannot operate at a vSphere Lifecycle Manager or data center level.|

 |Virtual machine management||You can upgrade the VMware Tools and virtual hardware versions of the virtual machines in a cluster that you manage with vSphere Lifecycle Manager baselines.||You can upgrade the VMware Tools and virtual hardware versions of the virtual machines in a cluster that you manage with vSphere Lifecycle Manager images.|

 |Remote Office/Branch Office (ROBO) support||Not provided.

 Although no specific optimization exists for ROBO deployments, you can still use baselines and baseline groups with ROBO clusters.

 With vSphere Lifecycle Manager images, you can set up a local depot and use it in ROBO environments.
-For more information, see Manage Depot Overrides for a Cluster.
+For more information, see Manage Depot Overrides for a Cluster or a Standalone Host.